HP Envy 14 Spectre

 A high-end ultrabook

 HP has only started to bring an ultrabook to its extensive line of products.
 The $1,400 Envy 14 Spectre is finally the first of these devices to be made by the company.
 A lucky handful of first users have all brought very positive reports when asked about the product.
 They all agreed on the very handsome design and good performance of this ultrabook.
 Now it’s our turn to have a look at the product.
-You can see if we liked it or not by reading this article.
+You can see if we liked it or not by reading this review.

 Made from aluminum